entropyxyz/entropy-docs/content/reference/command-line-interface.md

     npm install --global @entropyxyz/cli
     ```

-1. You can now run the CLI anywhere using `entropy`:
+1. You can now run the text-based interface anywhere using `entropy`:

     ```shell
     entropy